oh-jinwoo94/gkm-align/README.md

 # Other
-Although this README is sufficient for running gkm-align, it will be updated with additional details.
-Future updates will include, but are not limited to, instructions for the following:
+Although this README is sufficient for running gkm-align, it will be updated with additional information.
+Future updates will include, but are not limited to, instructions on the following:

 - generating quantitative catalogs of conserved enhancers annotated with various gapped-kmer-based conservation scores (provided in the [gkm-align website](https://beerlab.org/gkmalign/) under the "Tables of orthologous human/mouse enhancers..." section; e.g., [embryonic brain](https://beerlab.org/gkmalign/gkm-align_mapping/DHS_790_hg38_enhancers_h2m_unweighted.tsv))